 Let’s talk about identifying your values and what is important to you.
 Values are the principles and beliefs that guide your decisions, behaviors, and actions.
 Your values are the foundation for creating a life that brings you happiness and when YOU are happy, others around you are happy, too!
 Start with making a list of what is most important to you in your daily life.
 There is no fixed answer, or a one size fits all.
 These should include personal things like getting a daily workout, attending your children’s sporting events, being mindful of work-life balance, creating opportunities for growth and advancement, etc. Besides personal values, you should also include career or business values like creating a culture at work, being adaptable, empathetic, or focused.
 Did you know that your personal and business values can actually be driving your profits?

-2. Define short and long-term goals that are attainable.
+2. Define short and long-term goals.

 Once you have identified those values, you need to set short and long-term goals with those values in mind.
 This will help you gain clarity as to what you are trying to achieve.
 Something to take into consideration is your family’s current life stage as each life stage brings its own opportunities and challenges.
 Begin by brainstorming what goals you need to achieve that will put you in the direction of your career success.
 Strong leaders mark their success by the number of people they inspire or empower, therefore leaders’ goals usually include developing well-roundedness, patience (we learn enough of this at home, right?) practicing active listening, developing responsibility and self-discipline, etc.